tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 Boolean flag set to `TRUE` if the suggestion had a `suggestion_error` event.
 This event is sent when the suggestion request leads to an error.

 {% enddocs %}

+{% docs code_suggestions_was_stream_started %}

+Boolean flag set to `TRUE` if the suggestion had a `suggestion_stream_started` event.
+This event is sent when the first chunk of the suggestion stream was returned from the network.

+{% enddocs %}

+{% docs code_suggestions_was_stream_completed %}

+Boolean flag set to `TRUE` if the suggestion had a `suggestion_stream_completed` event.
+This event is sent when the last chunk of the streamed suggestion was returned from the network.

+{% enddocs %}